cassiama/LicenseGuard-API/README.md

 In order to run the backend server, you must do the following:

-1. Build the Docker image by running `docker build -t license-guard .` in the terminal.
+1. Build the Docker image by running `docker build -t LicenseGuard-API .` in the terminal.
-2. Run the Docker image by running `docker run -p 80:80 --env-file .env license-guard` in the terminal.
+2. Run the Docker image by running `docker run -p 80:80 --env-file .env LicenseGuard-API` in the terminal.
 Make sure you're in the root directory when you run this command!
 You can access the server at `http://localhost:80`.